Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Introduction

-To deploy our proposed methodology, we need a continuous instrumental variable since we do face endogenous selection into punishment.
-We use the trial judge's leave-one-out rate of punishment (or ``leniency rate'') as an instrument for the trial judge's decision \citep{Bhuller2019,Agan2021}.
-Importantly, this instrumental variable is continuous with large support, and is independent of the defendant's counterfactual criminal behavior because judges are randomly assigned to cases conditional on court districts according to state law in São Paulo.
+To deploy our proposed methodology, we need a continuous instrumental variable since we face endogenous selection into punishment.\footnote{{ If the researcher is comfortable with parametric assumptions, it is possible to use a discrete instrument as suggested by \citet{Brinch2017}.}} We use the trial judge's leave-one-out rate of punishment (or ``leniency rate'') as an instrument for the trial judge's decision \citep{Bhuller2019,Agan2021}.
+Importantly, this instrumental variable is continuous with large support and is independent of the defendant's counterfactual criminal behavior because judges are randomly assigned to cases conditional on court districts according to state law in São Paulo.
 Our outcome data --- time-to-recidivism --- is right-censored by construction, requiring a methodology that accounts for this identification challenge.

-We find that the QMTE functions for $.10, .15, .25, .40, .50$ and $.75$ quantiles and the restricted MTE function averaged across all court districts are heterogeneous with respect to unobserved punishment resistance: the treatment effects being sometimes positive and sometimes negative.
+Empirically, we find that the cross-district average QMTE functions for $.10, .15, .25, .40, .50$, and $.75$ quantiles are heterogeneous with respect to unobserved punishment resistance.
+The treatment effects are estimated to be sometimes positive and sometimes negative.
 More precisely, we find that people who would be punished by most judges (those with low punishment resistance) take longer to recidivate as a consequence of the punishment, while people who would be punished only by strict judges (high punishment resistance) recidivate at an earlier date than if they were not punished.
 This result suggests that designing sentencing guidelines that encourage strict judges to become more lenient could increase time-to-recidivism.

-We also compare our results with methods that ignore the time-to-recidivism being right-censored.
-In particular, we find that using a linear MTE estimator overestimates the treatment effects across the unobserved punishment resistance variable.
-When ignoring the censoring problem and estimating the MTE model semiparametrically, we find attenuated effects.
-If one were to use two-stage least squares or IV quantile regressions (ignoring censoring), one would find that treatment effects are slightly negative but would not be able to highlight heterogeneity as in the QMTE and RMTE functions.
+Lastly, we compare our results with methods that ignore that time-to-recidivism is right-censored.
+If one used the typical judge-fixed-effect regression, one would find that treatment increases the likelihood of short-term recidivism.
+If one used IV quantile regressions (ignoring censoring), one would find that treatment effects are slightly negative.
+In either case, the researcher would not be able to highlight heterogeneity as in the $DMTE$ and $QMTE$ functions, which show that treatment benefits some defendants while harming others.
 These differences highlight that our tools can indeed bring new insights to policy discussions.